Equity release

 What is equity?

 Equity is the share of your home that you own outright.
-You can work out how much equity you have by deducting your remaining mortgage from the property’s value.
+You can work out how much equity you have by deducting any remaining mortgage and secured loans against the property from the property’s value.

 So, if your home is worth £300,000 and the outstanding amount you owe is £100,000, then your equity is £200,000.

-Another way of using equity is to borrow against some of it to raise cash – a process known as remortgaging.
+Another way of using equity is to borrow against some of it to raise cash.
+This process is known as remortgaging.

 Releasing equity is a big financial commitment.
 You’ll need to think carefully about its implications and ensure that you receive impartial financial advice before you do it.